Foraminifera test: Silicate

-One genus, Miliamellus, has a non-perforated test made of opaline silica.
+One genus, Miliammellus, has a non-perforated test made of opaline silica.
 It is similar in shape and structure to the porcelanous tests of typical miliolids; the test consists of an internal and external organic layer, as well as a middle silica layer made of elongate rods.
 This silica layer is further divided into outer, middle, and inner subunits; the outer and inner subunits each are approximately 0.2μm thick and consist of subparallel sheets of silica rods with their long axes parallel to the test surface.
 The middle subunit is approximately 18μm in thickness and consists of a three-dimensional lattice of silica rods with no organic component in the open space.
-The ultrastructure differs from that of miliolids in that the rods are over twice as long and twice as thick on average, in that the rods of Miliamellus are hollow rather than solid, and of course in having a silica test rather than calcite.
+The ultrastructure differs from that of miliolids in that the rods are over twice as long and twice as thick on average, in that the rods of Miliammellus are hollow rather than solid, and of course in having a silica test rather than calcite.

 Test wall construction

 When a secreted test is present, walls of foraminiferal tests may be either nonlamellar or lamellar.

 Nonlamellar walls are found in some foraminifera, such as Carterinida, Spirillinida, and Miliolida.
 In these forms, the secretion of a new chamber is not associated with any further deposition over previous chambers.
 As such there is no associated layering of calcite layers on the test.

-In foraminifera with lamellar walls, the deposition of a new chamber is accompanied by the deposition of a layer over previously-formed chambers.
+In foraminifera with lamellar walls, the deposition of a new chamber is accompanied by the deposition of a layer over previously formed chambers.
 This layer may cover all previous chambers, or it may cover only some of them.
 These layers are known as secondary lamellae.

 Foraminifera with lamellar walls can be further broken down into those with monolamellar walls and those with bilamellar walls.
 Monolamellar foraminifera secrete test walls which consist of a single layer, while those of bilamellar foraminifera are double-layered with an organic "median layer", sometimes containing sediment particles.
 In the case of bilamellar foraminifera, the outer layer is referred to as the "outer lamella" whilst the inner layer is referred to as the "inner lining".
 Monolamellar forams include the Lagenida, while bilamellar forms include the Rotaliida (including the major planktonic subgroup, the Globigerinina).

-Bilamellar test walls can be further divided into those with septal flaps (a layer of test wall covering the previously-secreted septum) and those lacking septal flaps.
+Bilamellar test walls can be further divided into those with septal flaps (a layer of test wall covering the previously secreted septum) and those lacking septal flaps.
 Septal flaps are not known to be present in any foraminifera other than those with bilamellar walls.

 The presence of a septal flap is often, though not always, associated with the presence of an interlocular space.
 As the name suggests, this is a small space located between chambers; it may be open and form part of the outer surface of the test, or it may be enclosed to form a void.
 The layer enclosing the void is formed from different parts of the lamellae in different genera, suggesting an independent evolution of enclosed interlocular spaces in order to strengthen the test.